 You can find more information about what’s open and closed on the National Park Service website.

 Phase 2 of Great Smoky Mountains National Park Reopening

 The second phase of the reopening of the Great Smoky Mountains National Park kicked off on Tuesday, May 19 with the opening of Clingmans Dome!
 Second Lady Karen Pence paid a visit to the Smokies to announce Phase 2 and reopen Clingmans Dome Road and Observation Tower.
-The rest of Phase 2 will begin on Saturday, May 23 with the opening of all trails in the park.
-This means Laurel Falls Trail, Alum Cave Trail and Chimney Tops Trail will be open to the public.
-The following roads and sites will also open on May 23:
+The rest of Phase 2 began on Saturday, May 23 with the opening of all trails in the park.
+This means Laurel Falls Trail, Alum Cave Trail and Chimney Tops Trail became open to the public.
+The following roads and sites also opened on May 23:

 - Roaring Fork Motor Nature Trail

 - Cosby Picnic Area

 - Greenbrier Road (To Ramsey Cascades Trailhead only)